 4. Evidence of links to cancer and liver damage

 The chemical NDMA that contaminated some Valsartan drugs has been shown to cause liver damage and cancer.
-NDMA is proven to cause cancer in animals, and is expected to cause cancer and other illness in humans.
+NDMA is proven to cause cancer in animals, and is suspected of causing cancer and other illness in humans.
 People have poisoned and murdered other people with NDMA.

 For example, the US Environmental Protection Agency (EPA) classifies NDMA as a “probable human carcinogen” meaning that it probably causes cancer in humans, and as a “confirmed animal carcinogen” which means scientists have confirmed it causes cancer in animals.
 The EPA also reports that NDMA exposure may cause liver damage.